9 Best Mediterranean Diet Foods for Heart Health

 Key ingredients of Mediterranean cuisine include olive oil, fresh fruits and vegetables, protein-rich legumes, fish and whole grains with moderate amounts of wine and red meat.
 The flavors are rich, and the health benefits for people choosing a Mediterranean diet, one of the world's healthiest, are hard to ignore—they are less likely to develop high blood pressure, high cholesterol or become obese.
-If you're trying to eat foods that are better for your heart, start with these nine healthy ingredients of Mediterranean cooking.
+Try these nine Mediterranean diet foods.

 Don't Miss: 7-Day Mediterranean Diet Meal Plan